 The terms “jelly” and “Jello” refer to similar but slightly different food products, and the distinction between them depends on regional usage.

-- “Jelly” can refer to a fruit-flavoured dessert or spread with a smooth and firm texture.
+- “Jelly” can refer to a fruit-flavored dessert or spread with a smooth and firm texture.
 It’s commonly used in British and Australian English.
 And, it’s commonly used for the jiggly, wobbly gelatin-based dessert (especially here in Australia).

-- “Jello” refers to the brand name of a gelatin dessert that is common in North America but also in Australia and the UK.
+- “Jello” refers to the brand name of a gelatin dessert that is common in North America, but also in Australia and the UK.

 Ingredients

-- 120 ml / 4 fl oz hot water
+- 4 fl oz hot water (120 ml)

-- 10 g / 0.3 oz gelatin powder
+- 0.3 oz gelatin powder (10 grams)

-- 4 large strawberries, thinly sliced
+- 4 large strawberries thinly sliced

-- 4 oranges, cut in halves
+- 4 oranges cut in halves

 Instructions